SS Scharnhorst (1934): Construction and career

-The UK, Incoming Passenger Lists, 1878-1960, show, for example, that, in 1938, SS Scharnhorst arrived at Southampton, England, at the end of the voyage from Yokohama, Japan, on four occasions, 21 Jan 1938, 23 Apr 1938, 24 Jul 1938 and 19 Oct 1938.
+The UK, Incoming Passenger Lists, 1878–1960, show, for example, that, in 1938, Scharnhorst arrived at Southampton, England, at the end of the voyage from Yokohama, Japan, on four occasions, 21 January 1938, 23 April 1938, 24 July 1938 and 19 October 1938.
 Other years show a similar timetable; that is, four round trips between Europe and the Far East each year.

-For example, SS Scharnhorst sailed from Yokohama, Japan, early in December 1937, and arrived at Southampton, England, on 21 Jan 1938, before continuing to Bremen.
-The details recorded in Southampton in the UK, Incoming Passenger Lists, 1878-1960 are as follows:
+Scharnhorst was mentioned in newspapers in 1937.
+The Western Daily Press of Bristol, England, on 27 September 1937, published an account of Scharnhorst's arrival in Hong Kong carrying survivors of an attack on Chinese fishing boats by Japanese aircraft.